trquoccuong/JerryJS/README.md

 ### Make a model

-Jerry use Sequelize for connect database.
+JerryJS use Sequelize for connect database.
 Put all models file in **models** folder.
 Sometime you want to call models of other module.You need make an associate models. **Warning** :You only use actived module models
 ```
 "use strict";